AstroJr0/matha-lib/README.md

 ## Documentation
 Sorry.
 Im too lazyy to write the whole documentation in this MD file. what? you can't use it properly?
 Then it's okay!
-Just go to your desired function's file, I have documented everything there! :)
+Just hover over the function, I have documented everything there! :)